 Someone who is love bombing you will say things like, “I love absolutely everything about you,” or “You’re my soulmate”… even though you’ve just met.
+I mean, how do you know I’m the most amazing woman you’ve ever met?
+We’ve only known each other for a couple of weeks!
 Love-bombers will usually also tell you that they love you very early on in the relationship.

-A love-bomber won’t respond well to “no”.
+A love-bomber won’t respond well to “no”; in fact, they’ll see any boundary you set as a personal attack against them and against your relationship.
 A person who is love bombing you will want to be in contact with you all the time, often bombarding you with texts and phone calls.They’ll want you to spend all of your time with them, potentially asking you to scrap plans with friends or family to see them instead.
 They’ll usually want you to constantly check in with them, and will text or call multiple times until you answer.

 They’ll also often assume that you’re committed and monogamous immediately, expecting you to be OK with talking about things like moving in together, what your wedding would be like, or other life changing events very early in the relationship.

 In effect, the person doing the love bombing will demand your full attention, commitment, and affection, to the point that your entire life feels as though it is revolving around theirs.

 In a healthy relationship, you should be able to have boundaries.
 Maybe you can’t text while you’re at work, or Saturday nights are always saved for your friends.
 Those things should be OK in a relationship, and I believe one of the keys to a happy relationship is balance, and having some time apart.